 What resources do you have to accommodate a specific diet?

-Gentle Path at The Meadows has a full dietary staff that is able to accommodate any special dietary needs.
-Led by a Registered Dietician who also has a Masters Degree in counseling and working with our classically trained chef who came to us from world renowned resorts in the Scottsdale and Wickenburg area, meals are prepared from only the best and freshest ingredients with the dietary needs of the patients being foremost in our minds.
-Special dietary needs should be communicated to the intake coordinator you are speaking with prior to admission.
+Gentle Path at The Meadows has a full dietary staff that can accommodate any special dietary needs.
+Led by a Registered Dietician who also has a Masters Degree in counseling and working with our classically trained chef who came to us from world-renowned resorts in the Scottsdale and Wickenburg area, meals are prepared from only the best and freshest ingredients with the dietary needs of the patients being foremost in our minds.
+Special dietary needs should be communicated to the intake coordinator you are speaking with before admission.

 Are private rooms available?

-We have found that sharing rooms offers an opportunity for increased accountability and support during treatment.
-Patients may be placed in private rooms at different points in their stay depending on census and room occupancy, however, a private room cannot be guaranteed and may be contra-indicated. how to stop sex addiction is disease of isolation, and individuals who suffer from it often report feeling "alone in a crowd."
+We have found that sharing rooms offer an opportunity for increased accountability and support during treatment.
+Patients may be placed in private rooms at different points in their stay depending on census and room occupancy, however, a private room cannot be guaranteed and may be contra-indicated.
+Stopping sex addiction is disease of isolation, and individuals who suffer from it often report feeling “alone in a crowd.”
 At times, private rooms can add to that isolation, and that isolation is something that we try to help while at Gentle Path at The Meadows.